What’s up, I’m here at CBS 20/20, enjoying the incredible amount of tech that’s being announced.

-And one of the biggest trends of CBS this year is AKCA.
+And 1 of the biggest trends of CBS this year is AKCA.
 I feel like this is the year that ACA becomes important in the home.

-So today I’ve partner with Skyworks to show you some of their incredible TV’s because this is a company that you should definitely get familiar with because this super thin four k o lead and this a.k.a. bad boy is coming to the United States with a very competitive price tag.
+So today I’ve partner with Skyworks to show you some of their incredible TVs because this is a company that you should definitely get familiar with because this super-thin 4K lead and this a.k.a. bad boy is coming to the United States at a very competitive price tag.

 Sky Worth isn’t a household name in the U.S., but they have been strong in the Chinese market for a long time and they are finally making their splash into the U.S. market in 2020.

 But before I get into the ACA, let’s look at the incredibly thin W 81 and W 81 pro.

 This is a 4.6-millimeter thin wallpaper olad that is magnetically wall mounted and it looks seamless on the wall.
 It looks beautiful with 4K resolution and Dolby Vision Support Skyworks made their own OLED basic modules this year and is the first to be used in the W 81 series.

 You get all of the picture quality that you would expect from a premium old TV, vibrant colors, and Inky Black’s amazing viewing angles and infinite contrast.

 But this is something that you don’t see often.
 There is a secondary display that is built into the soundbar and that gives you all of your necessary information, like the date, the weather, your smart home status.